ewaldmire/ascender/docs/debugging/debugging_misc.md

 The above entry was found in the log file `/var/lib/pgsql/data/pg_log/postgresql-Wed.log`

 Note the `application_name` portion.
 This allows us to trace the query to the node `awx_1` with processes id `1540765`.
-The full task command line string gives us context for each long-running query that we need to find the needle in the hay stack without having to go to each individual climber node and query Linux by the pid to understand what work is being done by each pid.
+The full task command line string gives us context for each long-running query that we need to find the needle in the hay stack without having to go to each individual ascender node and query Linux by the pid to understand what work is being done by each pid.
 ```
 awx_1-1540765-/bin/awx-manage gather_analytics --dry-run -v 3
 <tower_instance_hostname>-<pid>-<pid_launch_string>